nerfstudio-project/gsplat/docs/source/apis/rast.rst

     σ_{n} = \frac{1}{2} ∆^{⊤}_{n} Σ'^{−1} ∆_{n}

-:math:`σ ∈ R^{2}` is the Mahalanobis distance (here referred to as sigma) which measures how many standard deviations away the center of a gaussian and the rendered pixel center is which is denoted by delta `∆`.
+:math:`σ ∈ R^{2}` is the Mahalanobis distance (here referred to as sigma) which measures how many standard deviations away the center of a gaussian and the rendered pixel center is which is denoted by delta :math:`∆.`

 .. autoclass:: RasterizeGaussians